About Film

 With the Bible in hand, theological training,

-The documentary also offers a provocative truth; although there’s a long history of Christian patriarchy that relegates religious, and political authority to men–in the words of Kristin Du Mez, author & historian of gender, faith and politics, “throughout Christian history you can find women who followed the voice of God, who usurped traditional authority, who spoke, who preached, who prophesized.”
+Although there’s a long history of Christian patriarchy that relegates religious, and political authority to men–throughout all of Christian history you can find women who followed the voice of God, who usurped traditional authority, who spoke, who preached, who prophesized.” – Kristin Du Mez, author & historian of gender, faith and politics

 The film is a fiscally sponsored project of the International Documentary Association (IDA), a 501(c)(3) nonprofit organization.
 Contributions in support of Baptizing Feminism are payable to IDA and are tax-deductible.
 IDA is a leading organization whose mission supports talented documentary filmmakers and furthers the art of the documentary.
 IDA has helped hundreds of independent documentaries get funding and needed support, including numerous notable, award-winning documentaries.